 - Finish filling out anything you need to and save your changes.

-That's all there is to it. iCloud Keychain will now sync the new password across all your iPhones, iPads, and Macs for use on any of them.
+That's all there is to it. iCloud Keychain will now sync the new password across all your iPhones, iPod touches, iPads, and Macs.

 Note: Some sites block tools like iCloud Keychain.
 Sometimes it's for security or privacy reasons (for example, public terminals), other times they're just not compatible.
 If iCloud Keychain doesn't give you the option to generate a password, it's likely because the site is block those type of features.